laravel/docs/scheduling.md

     $schedule->job(new Heartbeat)->everyFiveMinutes();

-Optional second and third arguments may be provided to the `job` method which specify the queue name and queue connection that should be used to queue the job:
+Optional second and third arguments may be provided to the `job` method which specifies the queue name and queue connection that should be used to queue the job:

     use App\Jobs\Heartbeat;